 The top of the New Gothic church tower offers a unique view of Bardejov from the bird`s eye view.

 The Franciscan monastery with the church is another of the town jewels.
 The monastery stands near the town walls, the best preserved medieval fortification system in Slovakia.
-Besides the stone town walls one gate and ten bastions have been preserved.
+Besides the stone town walls 3 gates and 10 bastions have been preserved.

 source: Vydavateľstvo Dajama